sebastiancarlos/beachpatrol/README.md

 **Tip**: You can edit your command files and re-run them without needing to restart the `beachpatrol` server!
 Your changes will be picked up automatically.

+The return value of your command is sent back to the client as output.
+To stream multiple lines, write the function as a generator function (`export default async function*`) and `yield` each line (A `return` in a generator is ignored, because by iterator semantics it's not considered part of the message).
+A thrown error is printed by the client, which then exits with code 1.

 You can always look at the built-in [`commands/smoke-test.js`](https://github.com/sebastiancarlos/beachpatrol/blob/main/commands/smoke-test.js) command for inspiration.